andrasq/node-docs/promises-guide.md

 - `reject` Settle the promise with a rejection reason into the terminal state "rejected"

-- `resolve` When resolved, the promise commits to taking on the state and value (or eventual state and value) of another promise or thenable.
-Once resolved, subsequent attempts resolve or settle it will be ignored, with the exception of the resolving promise itself.
-It is possible to resolve with a promise multiple times before settling.
+- `resolve` On resolve, the promise `p1` commits to taking on the state and value (or eventual state and value) of another promise or thenable `p2`.
+Once resolved, subsequent attempts to resolve or settle `p1` will be ignored, execpt if by the resolving promise `p2` itself.
+If the resolving promise `p2` resolves with a promise `p3`, `p3` becomes the resolving promise whose value will settle `p1`.
+   This way it is possible to resolve with a promise multiple times before settling.

              create
                |